-In an effort to support businesses of every size who hire persons with disabilities, the government has created JAN, The Job Accommodation Network.
-Anne E. Hirsh, MS, CPDM, is JAN CoDirector, and she gave Patriot Software a helpful quote that explains how JAN can help you.
+In an effort to support businesses of every size that hire persons with disabilities, the government has created JAN, The Job Accommodation Network.
+Anne E. Hirsh, MS, CPDM, is the Director of Collaborations, Evaluation, and Reporting at JAN, and she gave Patriot Software a helpful quote that explains how JAN can help you.

 “Working toward practical solutions that benefit both employer and employee, the Job Accommodation Network (JAN) helps people with disabilities enhance their employability, and shows employers how to capitalize on the value and talent that people with disabilities add to the workplace.

 “JAN is a free and confidential resource for you to navigate the reasonable accommodation process.
 JAN’s trusted consultants offer one-on-one guidance on workplace accommodations and the Americans with Disabilities Act (ADA).

 Anne E. Hirsh, MS, CPDM — JAN CoDirector

 “At JAN, we conduct research to look at the cost and benefit of accommodation.
 Employers in the study reported that a high percentage (58%) of accommodations cost absolutely nothing to make, while the rest typically cost only $500.
 Of those responding, 74% reported the accommodations were either very effective or extremely effective.
 Visit AskJAN.org to learn more.
 JAN is a service of the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP).”